OpenGATE/opengate/docs/source/user_guide_2_4_actors.md

 #### Policies

 When more than two singles are found in coincidence, several type of behavior could be implemented.
-GATE allows to model 5 different rules to treat multiple coincidences that can be used.
+GATE allows to model 5 different policies to treat multiple coincidences that can be used.
 Mutliple coincidences or "multicoincidence" are composed of at least three singles detected in the same **time window** that could form coincidence.
-The list of rules along with their explanation are given in Table below.
-The 5 rules, same as in [Gate9.X](https://opengate.readthedocs.io/en/latest/digitizer_and_detector_modeling.html#id43), were selected for the implementation as the most used.
-If an option that you need is missing, please, don't hesiate to report it in [Issues](https://github.com/OpenGATE/opengate/issues).
+The list of policies along with their explanation are given in Table below.
+The 5 policies, same as in [Gate9.X](https://opengate.readthedocs.io/en/latest/digitizer_and_detector_modeling.html#id43), were selected for the implementation as the most used.
+If an option that you need is missing, please, don't hesitate to report it in [Issues](https://github.com/OpenGATE/opengate/issues).

-**Available multiple policy and associated meaning**.
-When a multiple coincidence involving n *singles* is peocessed, it is first decomposed into a list of n·(n−1) pairs which are analyzed individually.
+**Available multiple policies and associated meaning**.
+When a multiple coincidence involving n *singles* is processed, it is first decomposed into a list of n·(n−1) pairs which are analyzed individually.
 The naming convention:
-* "Good" means that a pair of singles are in coincidence and passes all filters **minDisntanceXY** and **maxDistanceZ**
+* "Good" means that a pair of singles are in coincidence and passes all filters **minDistanceXY** and **maxDistanceZ**
 * "take" means that 1 or more pairs of coincidences will be stored
 * "keep" means that a unique coincidence, composed of at least three singles will be kept in the data flow and is called "multicoincidence". *TO DO: In the latter case, the multicoincidence will not be written to the disk, but may participate to a possible deadtime or bandwidth occupancy.
 The user may clear the multicoincidence at any desired step of the acquisition, by using the multipleKiller pulse processor (described in #Multiple coincidence removal).*
 * "remove" prefix means that all events will be discarded and will not produce any coincidence